• Home

 • The Act also highlights the roles and responsibilities of directors within a company.

-• Directors have a fiduciary duty to act in the best interests of the company and its stakeholders, including shareholders, employees, and the community.
+• Directors have a fiduciary duty to act in the company's and its stakeholders' best interests, including shareholders, employees, and the community.

-• They are entrusted with making informed decisions that prioritize the company's long-term growth and sustainability.
+• They are entrusted with making informed decisions prioritising the company's long-term growth and sustainability.

 • The Company Law Bare Act emphasizes the importance of directors acting honestly and diligently.